Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 C. Stakeholders in hinterland accessibility

-Several stakeholders are involved in the land access to seaports:
+Several stakeholders are involved in land access to seaports:

-- Through the infrastructure and transport policy, supranational, national, and regional authorities significantly impact the intrinsic accessibility to seaports.
-The infrastructural investments in the links and partly also in the nodes of a transport system shape the basic access profile of a seaport.
-Moreover, the transport service operators have to comply with the regulatory specifications issued by the government, such as technical specifications for transport modes and their operational conditions.
+- Through the infrastructure and transport policy, supranational, national, and regional authorities significantly impact intrinsic accessibility to seaports.
+The infrastructural investments in links and partly also in the nodes of a transport system shape the basic access profile of a seaport.
+Moreover, the transport service operators have to comply with the regulatory specifications issued by governments, such as technical specifications for transport modes and their operational conditions.

 - By providing physical transshipment and related activities, stevedoring companies and terminal operators in seaports and inland terminals contribute to the transition and integration of transport modes and networks.

 - The higher the efficiency of freight forwarders, multimodal transport operators (MTOs), and other logistic organizers in designing transport chains between origins and destinations, the higher the revealed accessibility for a given intrinsic accessibility.
 An optimal transport chain design combines quality, reliability, and lead time at the lowest possible costs.

 - The role of port authorities in enhancing access in the foreland-hinterland continuum can vary from that of a reactive facilitator to a proactive accessibility manager.

 - The trade relations of shippers and their network formations with other firms (particularly outsourcing) shape their demand for accessibility on the logistical and transport level.